Christine M. Millen

 Carol Oswald (President)

 Early in 2011, Carol closed her massage office, wanting to simplify her work life, and hoping to create space for something new.
 Her timing was good.
-The founding member and Chapter Lead decided it was time to step down in May of that year, so Carol took on this new responsibility.
-She loves working with the wonderful women she has met through TTN.
+The founding member and Chapter Chair decided it was time to step down, so Carol took on this new responsibility.
+Shortly after, she joined the Board, and was elected as the Board President in 2016.

-Carol is passionate about self care, massage, yoga, and naturopathy, and enjoys cycling on the many rail-trails around Ohio on her recumbent bike.
+Carol is passionate about self care, massage, and yoga - and TTN!
+She is an active cyclist, and grateful for the many rail-trails around Ohio.
 Her favorite cycling destinations outside of Ohio are the Niagara Parkway and around the Washington DC area.

 Back to top.